simensh/dbt_tutorial/README.md

 DBT Core

 # Installation
-Follow the instructions in th [development.md] file, and you will download and install everything needed to run dbt on DuckDB locally.
+Follow the instructions in the [here](docs/development.md) file, and you will download and install everything needed to run dbt on DuckDB locally.
 Make sure that ``` dbt debug ``` runc successfully before you continue to start loading data.

 # Loading of data